martinbuberl/VersionTasks/README.md

 The setup is currently not fully automated via NuGet - I'd love to do so when I find the time.
 Therefore some simple steps are necessary to get it up and running after the package is installed.
 Don't be scared, it's a piece of cake:

-- In Visual Studio add a new text file to the root of your project and name it `VersionInfo.tmp`.<br/>
+- In Visual Studio add a new text file to the root of your project - or wherever you want, but stick with me here - and name it `Version.tmp`.
+Insert the placeholder `$changeset$` into that file and save it.<br/>
-If you have multiple projects in your solution you probably want to pick your most generic project (e.g. Common, Core).<br/>
+Tip: If you have multiple projects in your solution you probably want to pick the most generic one (e.g. Common, Core).
-For a C# project, I usually use a file like the following, but all that matters is the `$changeset$` placeholder:

-<pre><code>public static class VersionInfo
-{
-    public const string Changeset = "$changeset$";
-}</code></pre>

-- In the *Solution Explorer* right-click the project to which you want to add the MSBuild Tasks and select *Unload Project*.

-- If your project has been unloaded it should be designated as *(unavailable)*.<br/>
+- In the *Solution Explorer* right-click the project and select *Unload Project*.
+If your project has been unloaded it should be designated as *(unavailable)*.
 Right-click the project again and select *Edit ProjectName*.

-- The project will open as an XML document in your editor.<br/>
+- The project will open as an XML document in your editor.
 Scroll to the the end of the document where you'll most likely see something like the following code:

 <pre><code>&lt;!-- To modify your build process, add your task inside one of the targets below and uncomment it.
     Other similar extension points exist, see Microsoft.Common.targets.